The yellow bird sings

 Citations

-APA Citation, 7th Edition (style guide)
+APA Citation, 7th Edition (Style Guide)

 Rosner, J. (2020).
-The yellow bird sings (Large print edition.).
+The yellow bird sings.
+(Large print edition).
 Thorndike Press, a part of Gale, a Cengage Company.

-Chicago / Turabian - Author Date Citation, 17th Edition (style guide)
+Chicago / Turabian - Author Date Citation, 18th Edition (Style Guide)

 Rosner, Jennifer.
 2020.
 The Yellow Bird Sings.
 Thorndike Press, a part of Gale, a Cengage Company.

-Chicago / Turabian - Humanities (Notes and Bibliography) Citation, 17th Edition (style guide)
+Chicago / Turabian - Humanities (Notes and Bibliography) Citation, 18th Edition (Style Guide)

 Rosner, Jennifer.
-The Yellow Bird Sings Thorndike Press, a part of Gale, a Cengage Company, 2020.
+The Yellow Bird Sings.
+Thorndike Press, a part of Gale, a Cengage Company, 2020.

-MLA Citation, 9th Edition (style guide)
+MLA Citation, 9th Edition (Style Guide)

 Rosner, Jennifer.
-The Yellow Bird Sings Large print edition., Thorndike Press, a part of Gale, a Cengage Company, 2020.
+The Yellow Bird Sings.
+Large print edition, Thorndike Press, a part of Gale, a Cengage Company, 2020.

-Note!
-Citations contain only title, author, edition, publisher, and year published.
+Note: Citations contain only title, author, edition, and publisher.
+Only UCL Harvard citations contain the year published.
 Citations should be used as a guideline and should be double checked for accuracy.
-Citation formats are based on standards as of August 2021.
+Citation formats are based on standards as of May 2025.

 Staff View